jrisi256/obsidian/joe_shack_home/Academic Papers/mullerNorthwardMigrationRise2012.md

 ### Conclusion

 Why does this historical disparity persist?
 The sources which explain its continued existence no longer are present(?).
 Well… maybe not.
 Black-Americans have harbored historically-validated mistrust of the police.
 This may lead to biased samples in whom the police encounter (law-abiding Black Americans avoid the police) thus leading to observations of higher fractions of criminally engaged Black Americans.
-This explanation doesn’t fully make sense to me → If I’m a police officer and the only Black individuals I come across are criminals (extreme example), I would (incorrectly) extrapolate that all Black Americans are criminals. #question #disagree

 - Of course, racial gaps in offending and enforcement persist.
 The history of this relationship needs to be considered.
 To connect today’s high rates of Black-American incarceration to the centuries-old association of blackness with criminality, we must understand history; this analysis helps elucidate how the association started and how it’s connected with migration.